 - Be reasonable: Set expectations and goals you can meet when it comes to shopping, cooking, or even buying gifts and cards.

 - Say no: The holidays are often filled with countless invitations to parties, cookie and/or gift exchanges, concerts, and more.
 Don’t overextend yourself.
 If you don’t feel like going, there’s nothing wrong with politely declining.

 - Take some time: Instead, spend some quality time with supportive and caring people in your life.

 - Stay active: Even a short walk can help with your mental and physical health.

 - Moderation: Be mindful of what you eat and drink.
 If you’re feeling down, avoid alcohol.

-- Relax: Do what you enjoy, and what helps you unwind, such as listening to music.
+- Relax: Do what you enjoy, and what helps you unwind, such as reading or listening to music.